Tejas Garg

 Building ML Systems That Work Beyond Demos

-Pre-final year CSE (AI/ML) • Available from June 2026
+Pre-final year CSE (AI/ML) • Available immediately

 Building ML Systems That Work Beyond Demos

-Pre-final year CSE (AI/ML) • Available from June 2026
+Pre-final year CSE (AI/ML) • Available immediately

 Third-year CS undergrad focused on building ML systems that work beyond demos.
 I care about bridging the gap between novel ML research and production-ready systems.